 I:01:22 Discrimination and Harassment Based on Protected Categories Other Than Sex

-The purpose of this policy, as promulgated by Tennessee Board of Regents’ Guideline P-080, is to provide for the orderly resolution of complaints of discrimination or harassment on the basis of race, color, religion, ethnic or national origin, disability, age (as applicable), status as a protected veteran, genetic information, and/or any other legally protected class.
-Such discrimination and harassment are strictly prohibited by Middle Tennessee State University (“MTSU”).
+The purpose of this policy is to provide for the orderly resolution of complaints of discrimination or harassment on the basis of race, color, religion, ethnic or national origin, disability, age (as applicable), status as a protected veteran, genetic information, and/or any other legally protected class.
+Such discrimination and harassment are strictly prohibited by Middle Tennessee State University (“MTSU” or the University).

 Complaints related to sexual misconduct, sexual discrimination, and sexual harassment (including claims based on pregnancy, sexual orientation, or gender identity/expression) should be addressed under the procedures set forth in MTSU Policy I:01:23, Misconduct, Discrimination, and Harassment Based on Sex (Including Pregnancy, Sexual Orientation, and Gender Identity/Expression and this policy shall not apply to such complaints.
 Fair and prompt consideration shall be given to all complaints in accordance with the procedures set forth below.